Nikon D3300 vs Sony RX10 II

 It is notable that the RX10 II offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the D3300 does not provide wifi capability.

-Both the D3300 and the RX10 II have been discontinued, but can regularly be found used on eBay.
+Both the D3300 and the RX10 II have been discontinued, but can regularly be found used on ebay.
 The D3300 was replaced by the Nikon D3400, while the RX10 II was followed by the Sony RX10 III.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Sony websites.
+Further information on the features and operation of the D3300 and RX10 II can be found, respectively, in the Nikon D3300 Manual (free pdf) or the online Sony RX10 II Manual.

 So how do things add up?
 Is the Nikon D3300 better than the Sony RX10 II or vice versa?
 The listing below highlights the relative strengths of the two models.